At 20 weeks pregnant with my 9th baby, I knew that something was wrong when sweeping my kitchen floor left me breathless and tired.

 Chlorophyll (sodium copper chlorophyllin) is extracted from alfalfa through natural processes and can help to fortify the blood.

-If you’re tired of struggling with anemia, and want some alternatives to synthetic pills, try a natural remedy.
+If you’re tired of struggling with anemia, and want some alternatives to synthetic pills, try a natural remedy – Treating Anemia Naturally.

-However, I am not a health professional and would definitely you suggest you talk any treatment over with your provider.
+However, I am not a health professional and would definitely suggest you talk any treatment over with your Doctor.